urmt/CR_MLS/WARP.md

 Costa Rica MLS is a **fully autonomous, maintenance-free** property registry system for Costa Rica real estate.
 The system is designed for **IPFS deployment with $0 ongoing costs**, featuring automated property scraping, serverless PDF generation, encrypted client-side operation, and automated email delivery of property listings by category.

+**Key Innovation**: A completely serverless architecture using GitHub as a free database and IPFS for hosting, requiring zero ongoing maintenance.

 ## 🚀 Autonomous IPFS Deployment Commands

 ### IPFS Static Deployment (Production)